RickStrahl/MarkdownMonster/README.md

 JSON, XML, CSS, JavaScript, Typescript, FoxPro, CSharp and more
 * Open document folder or console

+Please **star this repo** if you use Markdown Monster and you like what you see here.
+Please help spread the word.

 ## Why another Markdown Editor?
 Markdown is everywhere these days, and it's becoming a favorite format for many developers, writers and documentation experts to create lots of different kinds of content in this format.
 Markdown is used in a lot of different places: